 Check the power steering fluid.
 Refer to the scheduled maintenance guide for the service interval schedules.
-If adding fluid is necessary, use only MERCON® ATF.

-Check the fluid level when it is at ambient temperature, 20° - 80° F (-7° - 25° C):
+Check the fluid level when it is at ambient temperature, $20^{\circ} - 80^{\circ}$ F (-7° - 25° C):

-- 1. Check the fluid level on the dipstick.
+1. Check the fluid level on the dipstick.
 It should be between the arrows in the FULL COLD range.
-Do not add fluid if the level is within this range. - 2.
-If the fluid level is low, start the engine. - 3.
-While the engine idles, turn the steering wheel left and right several times. - 4.
-Turn the engine off.
+Do not add fluid if the level is within this range.

+2. If the fluid level is low, start the engine.

+3. While the engine idles, turn the steering wheel left and right several times.

+4. Turn the engine off.